reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

      Console.WriteLine("Hello, World!");
     ```

-    This program simply writes "Hello World!" to the command line window.
-Even though there isn't much code here, there are still some things worth noting:

 1. On the Visual Studio Code, click on **Terminal** and select **New Terminal**.

     ![](./media/v2img13.png)

-    This will open the integrated Terminal at the bottom of the Visual Studio Code window.
-You will be using the Terminal window to compile and run your console application.

 1. In the Terminal pane, ensure that the current directory path is set to the **CaveDevice** folder.

     ![](./media/v2img14.png)

-    The Terminal command prompt includes the current directory path.
-The commands that you enter are run at the current location, so be sure that you are located in the **CaveDevice** folder.

 1. To build and run the **CaveDevice** project, enter the following command: